 Business mapping software is all about the data visualization of your business data.
-Business owners and sales managers are deriving business intelligence and strategies by viewing their business data against an accurate base map.
-So, what are the best ways to start building a useful business map?
-Often the best business map to build is a customer map.
+Business owners and sales managers derive business intelligence and strategies by viewing their business data against an accurate base map.
+So, what are the best ways to build a helpful business map?
+Sometimes the best business map to build is a customer map.

 Customer mapping starts and ends with your location-based customer address spreadsheet:

-1. Include Addresses – Create an Excel spreadsheet of your business data that includes address records.
+1. Include Full Addresses – Create an Excel spreadsheet of your business data that references accurate address records.
 Don’t skimp on the address data.
-I know, you’re a wicked-busy person and ZIP codes should be good enough.
-But if you’ve got addresses in your data, use them.
-Create columns in your spreadsheet for address, city, state and ZIP code.
-Alternatively you can use latitude and longitude coordinates, which are even more accurate.
+I know.
+You’re a wicked-busy person, and ZIP codes should be good enough.
+But if you’ve got addresses in your business system, use them.
+Create columns for address, city, state, and ZIP code in your spreadsheet.
+Alternatively, you can use latitude and longitude coordinates, which are even more accurate.

-By using full addressing you’re providing your business map with the most realistic visualization of your critical business locations – your customers.
-If you simply list ZIP codes, you’ll get multiple business data points located or stacked at the same location.
+By using complete addressing, you’re providing your business map with the most realistic visualization of your critical business locations – your customers.
+If you simply list ZIP codes, you’ll get multiple business data points located or stacked at the exact location.
 That’s not your business reality.
 ‘Keep it real, brah.’
 Use addresses.

-2. Include Additional Data – Include any pertinent information that informs your business decisions, with your imported business location data.
-Perhaps include a column showing sales results in dollars for with each location.
-Does each customer fall into a certain category or type: retail, industrial, government?
+2. Include Additional Data – Include any pertinent information that informs your business decision-making with imported business location data.
+Perhaps include a column showing sales results in dollars for each location.
+Does each customer fall into a specific category or type: retail, industrial, or government?
 Include a column for type.
-On your map you’ll be able to color-code based on the data types or numeric ranges included in your additional data columns.
+On your map, you’ll be able to color-code based on the data types or numeric ranges associated with your additional data columns.